floydspace/effect-presentations/scripts/01-effect-next-generation-typescript.md

 notes:
 Whats wrong with this snippet?

-Well nothing, until you want to swap your live db client for a local test one.
+Well nothing, until you want to swap your live database client for a local test one.

 Sure we could go full pure functional programming and pass every possible dependency as an argument, but that quickly becomes unrealistic